milliondollarscript/public-docs/setup-wizard.md

 The Setup Wizard helps you create the core pages and confirm essential options so you can go live faster without manual page building.

-## Where
+## Where to Find It

-- WP Admin → Million Dollar Script → Setup Wizard
+**WP Admin → Million Dollar Script → 🔧 Setup Wizard**

+Look for the **wrench icon** in your WordPress admin sidebar under the Million Dollar Script menu.
+This is the same icon WordPress uses for tools (`dashicons-admin-tools`).

 ## What it does